 One potential problem that can arise with these tests is the method that was used to administer them.
 These tests, like any other test, are subject to human error.
 To avoid error as far as possible, there are strict guidelines and procedures that must be followed to conduct these tests.
 If any of these steps are missed, then the evidence will likely be thrown out.

 Our firm has a thorough understanding of these procedures, so if they were not followed correctly, we can find out about it and use this to your advantage.
 For example, while taking a breath test, the administering officer must instruct the subject to "keep blowing."
 If they do not, and the subject stops blowing too soon, this could register a false reading.

 There is also an inherent margin of error with the breath and blood tests, but particularly breath tests.
 This type of chemical test does not actually test the level of alcohol in the blood like a blood test would do.
 Instead, the breathalyzer test measures the amount of ethanol on a person's breath.
 This is the chemical that is left behind after consuming alcohol.
 There is also an added problem that certain types of food and non-alcoholic drinks have been known to register a measurable BAC during breath testing.
 You have the right to ask for independent testing, and law enforcement should inform you of this fact.

-The Tampa criminal defense attorneys at Taracks & Associates have been proven time and time again to be highly skilled attorneys, particularly in the defense of DUI charges.
+The Tampa attorneys at Taracks & Associates have been proven time and time again to be highly skilled attorneys, particularly in the defense of DUI charges.
 Mr. Taracks of the firm has actually been certified to operate the Intoxilyzer 5000, the breath device used in Florida to test BAC.
 As a certified individual, Mr. Taracks understands how these machines work as well as their common flaws.
 Enlist this type of defense if you have been arrested for drunk driving.
 You would be putting your future in extremely capable hands.
 For a free consultation, call today!